mihaimaruseac/mithlond/posts/1/about-blog.md

-Finally, just a few months ago, one coworker was telling us a story from the time he was a PhD student: whenever he was going to his advisor with a new paper claiming that he understood it, the advisor will reply with a simple
+Finally, just a few months ago, one coworker was telling us a story from the time he was a PhD student: whenever he was going to his advisor with a new paper claiming that he understood it, the advisor would reply with a simple
 question: "Did you code it?"
 It turns out that consciously transposing an article into code is a sure way of finding out corner cases and places where the understanding is not that perfect.
 Thus, another reason for this blog is